Test Game Controller PC: 4 Tools Compared (2026 Guide)

 Joy.cpl: Windows Game Controllers control panel

 Joy.cpl is the legacy DirectInput test page Microsoft has shipped since Windows 95.
-Open Run with Win+R, type joy.cpl, press Enter, click Properties.
+Open Run with Win+R, type joy.cpl, press Enter, then click Properties.
 You get a window with stick axes drawn as crosshairs and buttons that light up red when pressed.

 It works on every Windows version through Windows 11 23H2.
 It needs no install.
 It reads the raw DirectInput device.

-The limits are real.
-No numeric values, no decimal-place readout, triggers usually combined into a single axis, no rumble test, and no polling rate.
+The limits are real: no numeric values, no decimal-place readout, triggers usually combined into a single axis, no rumble test, and no polling rate.

 Use Joy.cpl as a sanity check: did Windows see the pad.
 For anything past that, switch to one of the other three tools.